Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 \begin{theorem}[Informal] State puzzles imply quantum bit commitments. \end{theorem} As an intermediate step, we again build one-way puzzles unconditionally from state puzzles.
 To obtain one-way puzzles, we introduce novel techniques that reduce phase estimation to calculating probabilities of outcomes of a distribution generated using the state itself.
 This in fact proves the following equivalence: \begin{theorem} [Informal] The existence of state puzzles is equivalent to the existence of one-way puzzles. \end{theorem}

 {\bf Public-Key Quantum Money.} Quantum money aims to use states as banknotes, leveraging the no-cloning principle to prevent counterfeiting.
-In a simplified model (often called a ``public-key quantum money mini-scheme''), a sampler outputs a banknote $\ket{\psi_s}$ together with a classical serial number $s$ that can be efficiently obtained from $\ket{\psi_s}$ without disturbing it.
+In a simplified model (often called a ``public-key quantum money mini-scheme''~\cite{AarChr}), a sampler outputs a banknote $\ket{\psi_s}$ together with a classical serial number $s$ that can be efficiently obtained from $\ket{\psi_s}$ without disturbing it.
 Furthermore, it is computationally intractable to generate ``clones'' of $\ket{\psi_s}$.
 It is easy to see that a mini-scheme is also a state puzzle, since if synthesizing $\ket{\psi_s}$ were easy given $s$, then one could clone a banknote $\ket{\psi_s}$ efficiently by first computing $s$ and synthesizing $\ket{\psi_s}$ from $s$.
-This observation combined with Theorems \ref{inf3} and \ref{inf4} yields the following corollary. \begin{corollary} Quantum money mini-schemes imply one-way puzzles and quantum bit commitments\footnote{~\cite{MRQZ} independently claim a construction of commitments from quantum money.
-Their manuscript is under preparation, and we will update this paper to add a comparison section once we know more about their work.}. \end{corollary} We stress that in general state puzzles appear to be a weaker primitive than quantum money -- unlike money, they (1) do not require unclonability, only the hardness of generating $\ket{\psi_s}$ given $s$, and (2) do not require $\ket{\psi_s}$ to be efficiently verifiable with respect to $s$.
+This observation combined with Theorems \ref{inf3} and \ref{inf4} yields the following corollary. \begin{corollary} Quantum money mini-schemes imply one-way puzzles and quantum bit commitments. \end{corollary} We stress that in general state puzzles appear to be a weaker primitive than quantum money -- unlike money, they (1) do not require unclonability, only the hardness of generating $\ket{\psi_s}$ given $s$, and (2) do not require $\ket{\psi_s}$ to be efficiently verifiable with respect to $s$.

 \paragraph{Amplifying State Puzzles.} It is also natural to consider a `weak' variant of a state puzzle (analogous to weak one-way functions), where it is computationally intractable to synthesize any state that overwhelmingly overlaps with $\ket{\psi_s}$ in expectation.
 Our implication from state puzzles to one-way puzzles holds even when starting with a weak state puzzle, which combined with Theorem \ref{inf4} yields the following amplification theorem for state puzzles. \begin{theorem} Weak state puzzles are equivalent to (strong) one-way puzzles and state puzzles. \end{theorem}